jasongrimes/fretboardfoundation/_chapters/030-scales/075-diatonic-modes.md

 Compare any tetrachord to this mode to quickly identify the intervals of its scale degrees.

 To practice in the key of C,
-play a C major chord in the A shape with root on the 5th string 3rd fret.
+play a C major chord and then play the tetrachord starting on C.

 {% include figure.html
     caption="C Ionian mode tetrachords on 5th and 6th strings."